 Public Call for Evidence

-The Panel issued a public call for evidence in order to hear from all interested stakeholders who wish to comment on matters contained within the draft law.
+The Panel issued a public call for evidence in order to hear from all interested stakeholders who wished to comment on matters contained within the draft law.

 The Draft Law

-The Draft Marriage and Civil Status (Amendment No.4) (Jersey) Law was lodged by the Chief Minister on 3rd October 2017 and is due to be debated by the States Assembly on 14th November 2017.
+The Draft Marriage and Civil Status (Amendment No.4) (Jersey) Law was lodged by the Chief Minister on 3rd October 2017 and the principles were debated by the States Assembly on 14th November 2017.
 The articles of the law were then referred for scrutiny.